 Taking photos, packing up orders, and driving to the post office was wearing me out.
 Luckily, I had met some other eBayers who were talking about this new thing from Amazon called FBA (which stands for Fulfilled by Amazon).

-With FBA, Amazon handles a lot of the reselling process for you: they store your items in their warehouses, pack them up, ship them to customers, and even handle customer service and returns.
+With FBA, Amazon handles a lot of the reselling process for you: they store your items in their fulfillment centers, pack them up, ship them to customers, and even handle customer service and returns.

 I could tell that this was the solution to my problems and tried it out right away.
 Suddenly the time that I used to spend dealing with listings and customer orders was all spent buying new inventory.

-Because I buy inventory using the Retail Arbitrage method (meaning I buy at stores like Walmart and Big Lots), I got to spend more time out in retail stores.
+Because I buy inventory using the Retail Arbitrage method (meaning I buy at stores like Walmart and Big Lots, including clearance items), I got to spend more time out in retail stores.
 This allowed my business to grow SO much faster.